Laura Tesoro

 Laura Tesoro (born 19 August 1996) is a Belgian singer and actress.
 She represented Belgium in the Eurovision Song Contest 2016 with the song "What's the Pressure".
 Tesoro is also known for portraying Charlotte on the Flemish soap opera Familie and placing second on season three of The Voice van Vlaanderen.
-The singer is also one of the four coaches on The Voice Kids, and on The Voice van Vlaanderen.
+The singer was also one of the four coaches on The Voice Kids, and is currently a coach The Voice van Vlaanderen.

 Biography

 1996–2014: Early life and career beginnings

 Tesoro was born on 19 August 1996 in Antwerp to an Italian father and a Belgian mother.
 She had her first acting role in the Flemish crime drama Witse as Evy Cuypers in 2008 and went on to perform in musicals such as Annie and Domino.
 She performed at Ketnetpop in 2009.
 From 2012 to 2014, she appeared as Charlotte in Familie, a love interest to Guido.
 In 2014 she appeared in season three of The Voice van Vlaanderen, where she ended up as the runner-up.
 Throughout her time on the show, she was a member of Team Koen.
 She released her debut single "Outta Here" the same year, which peaked at number 23 on the Belgian Flemish Singles Chart.